emaloney/CleanroomLogger/Sources/README.md

 CleanroomLogger is configured when one of the `Log.enable()` function variants is called.
 Configuration can occur at most once within the lifetime of the running process.
 And once set, the configuration can’t be changed; it’s immutable.
 (The rationale for this is [discussed here](https://github.com/emaloney/CleanroomLogger#enabling-logging).)

-The `LogConfiguration` protocol represents the mechanism by which CleanroomLogger can be configured. `LogConfiguration`s allow encapsulating related settings and behavior within a single entity, and CleanroomLogger can be configured with multiple `LogConfiguration` instances to allow combining behaviors.
+The [`LogConfiguration`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogConfiguration.html) protocol represents the mechanism by which CleanroomLogger can be configured. `LogConfiguration`s allow encapsulating related settings and behavior within a single entity, and CleanroomLogger can be configured with multiple `LogConfiguration` instances to allow combining behaviors.

 Each `LogConfiguration` specifies:

-- The `minimumSeverity`, a `LogSeverity` value that determines which log entries get recorded.
-Log entries with `severity` values less than the `mimimumSeverity` will not be passed along to any `LogRecorder`s associated with the configuration.
+- The [`minimumSeverity`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogConfiguration.html#/s:vP15CleanroomLogger16LogConfiguration15minimumSeverityOS_11LogSeverity), a [`LogSeverity`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Enums/LogSeverity.html) value that determines which log entries get recorded.
+Any [`LogEntry`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Structs/LogEntry.html) with a [`severity`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Structs/LogEntry.html#/s:vV15CleanroomLogger8LogEntry8severityOS_11LogSeverity) less than the configuration's `mimimumSeverity` will not be passed along to any [`LogRecorder`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogRecorder.html)s specified by that configuration.
-- An array of `LogFilter`s.
+- An array of [`LogFilter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogRecorder.html)s.
 Each `LogFilter` is given a chance to cause a given log entry to be ignored.
-- A `synchronousMode` property, which determines whether synchronous logging should be used when processing log entries for the given configuration. *This feature is intended to be used during debugging and is not recommended for production code.*
+- A [`synchronousMode`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogConfiguration.html#/s:vP15CleanroomLogger16LogConfiguration15synchronousModeSb) property, which determines whether synchronous logging should be used when processing log entries for the given configuration. *This feature is intended to be used during debugging and is not recommended for production code.*
 - Zero or more contained `LogConfiguration`s.
 For organizational purposes, each `LogConfiguration` can in turn contain additional `LogConfiguration`s.
 The hierarchy is not meaningful, however, and is flattened at configuration time.
-- An array of `LogRecorder`s that will be used to write log entries to the underlying logging facility.
+- An array of [`LogRecorder`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogRecorder.html)s that will be used to write log entries to the underlying logging facility.
 If a configuration has no `LogRecorder`s, it is assumed to be a container of other `LogConfiguration`s only, and is ignored when the configuration hierarchy is flattened.

 When CleanroomLogger receives a request to log something, zero or more `LogConfiguration`s are selected to handle the request:

-1. The `severity` of the incoming `LogEntry` is compared against the `minimumSeverity` of each `LogConfiguration`.
+1. The `severity` of the incoming [`LogEntry`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Structs/LogEntry.html) is compared against the `minimumSeverity` of each `LogConfiguration`.
 Any `LogConfiguration` whose `minimumSeverity` is equal to or less than the `severity` of the `LogEntry` is selected for further consideration.
-2. The `LogEntry` is then passed sequentially to the `shouldRecordLogEntry()` function of each of the `LogConfiguration`’s `filters`.
+2. The `LogEntry` is then passed sequentially to the [`shouldRecordLogEntry(_:)`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogFilter.html#/s:FP15CleanroomLogger9LogFilter20shouldRecordLogEntryuRq_S0__Fq_FVS_8LogEntrySb) function of each of the `LogConfiguration`’s `filters`.
 If any `LogFilter` returns `false`, the associated configuration will *not* be selected to record that log entry.

 ##### XcodeLogConfiguration

-The `XcodeLogConfiguration` is ideally suited for use during development and in production.
+The [`XcodeLogConfiguration`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Classes/XcodeLogConfiguration.html) is ideally suited for use during development and in production.

 By default, this configuration writes log entries to the running process’s `stdout` stream (which appears within the Xcode console pane) as well as to the Apple System Log (ASL) facility.